jonnycbw/eco-surv-backend/README.md

 ## Getting started

-To get started with running my tech test, you'll firstly need to create a database and a `.env` file and then fill in the database variables in the `.env` file.
+To get started with running my tech test, you'll firstly need to create a database and then fill in the database variables in the `.env` file.

-- 1. Create a database
-- 2. update the .env file with your DB settings

 ## Seeding the data
-To run the seeder, navigate to the project directory and run `php artisan db:seed`
+To run the seeder, navigate to the project directory and run `php artisan db:seed`, this will call the dog.ceo API to return all the breeds and store them in the database.

 ## Using the API with postman
 As the API is setup to accept and return JSON formatted data, you should add the following headers to your requests:

 `Accept: application/json`